jpmintz01/oTree/README.md

 Fixed in this version:
+- inserted "now you're playing [human or AI]" in RPS
 - automated counterbalancing by participant id's
 - created random participant id generator (with last character 1-4 indicating counterbalancing treatment)
 ________________